fernnguyen/transkit/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](license) file for details.